codepath/android_guides/Must-Have-Libraries.md

 ### Networking

+ * [Android Networking](https://github.com/amitshekhariitbhu/AndroidNetworking) - Android Networking is a        powerful library for doing any type of networking in Android applications which is made on top of OkHttp Networking Layer.
  * [Retrofit](http://square.github.io/retrofit/) - A type-safe REST client for Android and Java which intelligently maps an API into a client interface using annotations.
  * [Picasso](http://square.github.io/picasso/) - A powerful image downloading and caching library for Android.
  * [Ion](https://github.com/koush/ion) - Powerful asynchronous networking library.
 [Download](https://github.com/koush/ion#get-ion) as a jar here.